What is PIP?

 - Tell us about your career interests and goals.
-It is fine to still be exploring!
+If you are exploring, what are your interest areas?

-- What are you planning to do this summer (Summer 2019)?
-How did you decide what to do?
+- What are you planning to do this summer (Summer 2020)?
+What factors affected your decision?

-- How will receiving guaranteed funding for Summer 2020 influence your choice of summer experience, if at all?
+- How will receiving guaranteed funding for Summer 2021 influence the options you consider for a summer experience, if at all?